-Recently a fellow metal-head shared one of the Blackwater Park songs; it’s been ages since I heard this album.
-Music has this impressive ability to bring back memories.
-In my case, decade old vivid images from heavy metal pubs, long distance motorcycling and even longer days dedicated to embedded engineering.
+Recently a fellow metal-head shared Opeths’s Blackwater Park; it’s been ages since I heard this album.
+Music has this uncanny ability to bring back memories.
+In this case, decade old vivid images from heavy metal pubs, long distance motorcycling and even longer days dedicated to embedded engineering.

-Had once motorcycled six hours straight to see Opeth live, at this college town in a little known part of the world.
-Crowd simply exploded to the opening riffs of “Bleak”, a ferocity matched only by Åkerfeldt’s own growls.
+Had once motorcycled six hours straight to see Opeth live, to this college town in a little known part of the world.
+Crowd simply exploded to the opening riffs of “Bleak”, ferocity matched only by Åkerfeldt’s own growls.

 Blackwater Park is that one album which conveniently illustrates Opeth’s early years.
-Everything from funk to folk — doom to death — packed into one funereal epic.
-Wide range of actual genres fit into that melancholic sound, and Opeth weaves those influences into one dirge symphonic print.
+Everything from gothic atmosphere to death metal riffs, all packed into one funereal epic!
+Wide range of actual genres fit into that melancholic sound, but weaved into one cohesive symphony.
 Album seamlessly illustrates meandering proggy passages resembling Camel, to Tom Warrior like curt grunts.
-With blankets of blues, prog and folksy lament built straight into that vital progressive death skeleton, Opeth manages to eclipse all genre boundaries.
+With blankets of blues, prog and folksy lament built straight into that vital progressive death framework, Opeth eclipses all genre boundaries.

-After all these years, listening to them again made me realize, these Swedes orchestrate all those vibrant influences more elegantly than most genre specialists themselves do.
+After all these years, listening to them again made me realize, these Swedes sort of orchestrate all those vibrant influences more elegantly than most genre specialists themselves do.